Cameraixs/Cameraixs/README.md

 - 👀 I’m interested to the GAMING !!!!!!!!!!!! :))))))))))))))
 - 🌱 I’m currently learning how to create a game on ue5.
 - 💞️ I’m looking to collaborate on a game.
 - 📫 How to reach me : just use my discord "Cameraxis#9528"
+- Or use my Escargot MSN "axiscam@escargot.chat"